LouBona/macmillian/README.md

 As I read the assignment, it was essentially download the Spring REST tutorial and enhance to access an H2 db.
 This is how I would normally start a real-world project.
 Once ideas are worked out this prototype may become obsolete, but it's a good way to start.

-To run from the command line using default port of 8090:
+To run from the command line using default port of 8090 (set in src.main/resources/application.properties):
 > java -jar build/libs/simple-movie-api-0.1.0.jar

 To change the port at start up: